Presented by Chimera Theatre

 When will I hear back?

-We expect to announce the successful applicants by mid-February 2020.
+We will announce the successful applicants by mid-February 2021.

 What happens if I don’t get in?